Single Parent Scholarships with 2025 Deadlines

 If you are a single parent, it can be incredibly difficult to invest in a college education.
 Most college students leave college with large amounts of debt, so for single parents who are often the primary financial support in a family, it can be incredibly difficult to keep up with tuition payments while caring for their children.

 Additionally, single parents may already be struggling financially.
 About 30% of single parents live in poverty, compared to just 6% of married couples.
-Moreover, single mothers are much more likely to be poor when compared to single fathers.
-For single parents who wish to graduate from college, financial aid like scholarships, grants, and loans are crucial to lowering tuition prices and making college more affordable.
+For single parents who wish to graduate from college, financial aid like scholarships, grants, and loans are crucial in order to bring down tuition prices and make college more affordable.

-When you struggle to care for your child and keep up with schoolwork and your job, it can seem difficult or even impossible to get an undergraduate or graduate degree.
+When you are struggling to care for your child and keep up with schoolwork and work, it can seem difficult or even impossible for single parents to get an undergraduate or graduate degree.
 For single parents attending college, there are plenty of ways to keep up with tuition payments.

-By filling out the Free Application for Federal Student Aid, or the FAFSA, you can gain access to student loans, grants, and scholarships that can help provide financial assistance.
-Once you fill out the FAFSA, your college will receive your information and use it to determine how much aid you may receive at that school.
+By filling out the Free Application for Federal Student Aid or the FAFSA, you can gain access to student loans, grants, and scholarships that can help provide financial assistance.
+Once you fill out the FAFSA, your college will receive your information and will use it to figure out how much aid you may receive at that school.

-While many scholarships, grants, and some federal student loans require you to demonstrate financial need to receive money, there are options for single parents that need more financial aid.
-While private loans are an option, they must be repaid, and the interest rates can be difficult to keep up with.
-If you don't want to deal with repayment, private scholarships are a great way for college students to get the financial assistance they need that doesn't have to be repaid.
+While a lot of scholarships, grants, and some federal student loans require you to demonstrate financial need in order to receive money, there are options for single parents who need more financial aid.
+Although private loans are an option, they have to be repaid, and the interest rates can be difficult to keep up with.
+If you don't want to deal with repayment, private scholarships are a great way for college students to get financial assistance that doesn't have to be repaid.

 While there are plenty of other places to find scholarships, including through local or state governments, private organizations like Bold.org can help you discover a variety of scholarships easily and quickly.
 For single parents who are incredibly busy, this can be extremely useful.